 French (and foreign) tourists come to Paris all year round.

-Easter and All Saints' Day are the busiest times of the year for French families, with a mix of outdoor and indoor visits.
+Easter and All Saints' Day are the busiest times for French families.
+These are two periods of the year that allow for a mix of indoor and outdoor visits.

-Christmas is the children's favourite time of the year.
-Paris is beautiful, all lit up with Christmas lights and decorations.
+Christmas is a favorite time of year for children.
+Paris is beautiful, all lit up with lights and Christmas decorations.

-In the summer, you can take advantage of the visits and walks outside.
-The evenings are mild, longer and there are many open-air shows or movies, but there is no time for temporary exhibitions and plays.
+In the summer, we enjoy visits and walks outside.
+The evenings are mild, longer and there are many outdoor shows and movies.
+On the other hand, it is the truce for the temporary exhibitions and the plays.

 The majority of French tourists who come with their families stay with relatives (family or friends).
-Those who do not have a place to stay choose hotels, apart-hotels, room or apartment rentals on sites such as Airbnb.
+Those who do not have a place to stay choose hotels, apartment-hotels, room or apartment rentals on websites such as Airbnb.

 The hotel represents an important budget in the cost of the stay.
-Booking.com offers discounts on overnight stays all year round.
-For the hotel, it's best to book well in advance, otherwise the prices will go through the roof.
+Booking.com offers year-round discounts on overnight stays.
+For the hotel, it is better to book well in advance or the prices will go up.

-Apartment rental is also an ideal and practical solution for families with children: independence, a more reasonable budget than a hotel, the possibility of cooking meals...
-The Airbnb site offers a wide choice of accommodation, from studios to apartments for large families in all the districts of Paris and also in the suburbs, often more reasonable in terms of price.
+Renting an apartment is also an ideal and practical solution for families with children: autonomy, a more reasonable budget than a hotel, the possibility of cooking for themselves...
+The Airbnb website offers a wide choice of accommodation, from studios to apartments for large families in all the districts of Paris and also in the suburbs, which are often more reasonable in terms of price.

-Only one campsite in Paris (in the Bois d Boulogne) offers accommodation in caravans and activities with children (playgrounds, board games...).
+Only one campsite in Paris (in the Bois d Boulogne) offers accommodation in a caravan and activities with children (playgrounds, board games ...).

 ORGANIZE YOUR DAYS WELL

-Even if it is very pleasant to stroll around Paris with your nose up and get lost in it, in order not to leave frustrated at having missed a museum or a tourist site, it is better to organize your days in advance and make a visit schedule, especially with children.
+Even if it is very pleasant to stroll around Paris with your nose in the air and to get lost, in order not to leave frustrated to have missed a museum or a tourist site, it is better to organize in advance your days and to make a planning of visit especially with children.

-Take inspiration from the sightseeing tours or itineraries that we imagined and thought for and with children and teenagers.
-You don't visit Paris the same way with a 4-year-old and a 16-year-old.
+Take inspiration from the tourist routes or circuits that we have imagined and thought for and with children and teenagers.
+One does not visit Paris in the same way with a 4 year old child and a 16 year old teenager.

 - 2 days (or a weekend) with 0/6 year olds